raclettejs/raclette-docs/docs/official-plugins/cli-connector.md

 ### 1. Install the Plugin

-Add the CLI Connector plugin to your Raclette project:
+Add the CLI Connector plugin to your raclette project:

 ```bash
 yarn add @raclettejs/plugin-cli-connector